 Imatinib and its metabolites are not excreted via the kidney to a significant extent.
 Patients with mild and moderate impairment of renal function appear to have a higher plasma exposure than patients with normal renal function.
 The increase is approximately 1.5 to 2 fold, corresponding to a 1.5 fold elevation of plasma AGP, to which imatinib binds strongly.
-The free drug clearance of imatinib is probably similar between patients with renal impairment and those with normal renal function, since renal excretion represents only a minor elimination pathway for imatinib (see sections DOSAGE REGIMEN AND ADMINISTRATION, WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY - Pharmacodynamics).
+The free drug clearance of imatinib is probably similar between patients with renal impairment and those with normal renal function, since renal excretion represents only a minor elimination pathway for imatinib.

-Although the results of pharmacokinetic analysis showed that there is considerable intersubject variation, the mean exposure to imatinib did not differ significantly between patients with mild and moderate liver dysfunction (as measured by dose normalized AUC) and patients with normal liver function.
-Patients with severe liver dysfunction demonstrated DOSAGE REGIMEN increased exposure imatinib. (see section AND to DRUG ADMINISTRATION, WARNINGS AND PRECAUTIONS.
-ADVERSE REACTIONS, CLINICAL PHARMACOLOGY - Pharmacodynamics and Pharmacokinetics).
+Although the results of pharmacokinetic analysis showed that there is considerable inter- subject variation, the mean exposure to imatinib did not differ significantly between patients with mild and moderate liver dysfunction (as measured by dose normalized AUC) and patients with normal liver function.
+Patients with severe liver dysfunction demonstrated increased exposure to imatinib.